-- 1013.4 Raised character and braille exit signs.
-A sign stating EXIT in visual characters, raised characters and braille and complying with ICC A117.1 shall be provided adjacent to each door to an area of refuge, providing direct access to a stairway, an exterior area for assisted rescue, an exit stairway or ramp, an exit passageway and the exit discharge. - 1013.5 Internally illuminated exit signs.
+1013.4 Raised character and braille exit signs.
+Where exit signs are provided at an area of refuge with direct access to a stairway, an exterior area for assisted rescue, an exit stairway or ramp, an exit passageway, a horizontal exit and the exit discharge, a sign stating accessways in visual characters, raised characters and braille and complying with ICC A117.1 shall be provided.

+1013.5 Internally illuminated exit signs.
 Electrically powered, self-luminous and photoluminescent exit signs shall be listed and labeled in accordance with UL 924 and shall be installed in accordance with the manufacturer's instructions and Chapter 27.
-Exit signs shall be illuminated at all times. - [S] 1013.6 Externally illuminated exit signs.
-Externally illuminated exit signs shall comply with Sections 1013.6.1 through 1013.6.3. - 1013.6.1 Graphics.
+Exit signs shall be illuminated at all times.

+[S] 1013.6 Externally illuminated exit signs.
+Externally illuminated exit signs shall comply with Sections 1013.6.1 through 1013.6.3.

+1013.6.1 Graphics.
 Every exit sign and directional exit sign shall have plainly legible letters not less than 6 inches (152 mm) high with the principal strokes of the letters not less than 3/4 inch (19.1 mm) wide.
 The word "EXIT" shall have letters having a width not less than 2 inches (51 mm) wide, except the letter "I," and the minimum spacing between letters shall be not less than 3/8 inch (9.5 mm).
 Signs larger than the minimum established in this section shall have letter widths, strokes and spacing in proportion to their height.